CryoNet.Refine: A One-step Diffusion Model for Rapid Refinement of Structural Models with Cryo-EM Density Map Restraints: Conclusion

 \section{Conclusion}

 In this work, we present \textit{CryoNet.\allowbreak Refine}, a pioneering one-step diffusion module for cryo-EM atomic model refinement.
-It critically featuring a novel differentiable density loss and a comprehensive geometry metric loss, not only achieves unparalleled refinement but also opens new avenues: the density loss can be broadly applied to AI-based atomic model building , while the geometry loss offers a powerful guidance of standard geometry for protein structure prediction. \textit{CryoNet.\allowbreak Refine} thus marks a significant advance for the cryo-EM field.
-Looking ahead, we aim to extend the specialized geometry loss for DNA/RNA structures, while further enriching the geometry loss family by incorporating a steric clash loss, and demonstrate superior performance on challenging low-resolution density maps, ultimately contributing more profoundly to the entire cryo-EM community.
+It critically features a novel differentiable density loss and a comprehensive geometry metric loss, achieving unparalleled refinement accuracy.

+Our framework opens new avenues for the field: the density loss can be broadly applied to AI-based atomic model building, while the geometry loss offers essential guidance for protein structure prediction.
+Specifically, these differentiable constraints are model-agnostic and can complement the implicit priors of foundation models like \textit{AlphaFold3}.
+By integrating them into conditional diffusion sampling strategies, future research could bridge the gap between generative priors and the atomic-level stereochemical precision required for high-resolution structures.

+\textit{CryoNet.\allowbreak Refine} thus marks a significant advance for the cryo-EM community.
+Looking ahead, we aim to extend the specialized geometry loss for DNA/RNA structures and incorporate a steric clash loss.
+We also acknowledge the computational cost associated with per-structure optimization; therefore, future work will focus on enhancing efficiency through parallel refinement frameworks and faster convergence strategies.
+Ultimately, we intend to demonstrate superior performance on challenging low-resolution density maps, establishing \textit{CryoNet.\allowbreak Refine} as an essential tool for structural biology.